jovandeginste/workout-tracker/README.md

 # Testing
-make test # Runs all the tests make test-views test-assets test-go # Run tests for the individual components
+make test # Runs all the tests make test-assets test-go # Run tests for the individual components

 # Building
 make build # Builds all components